 Explore The Ruta Del Mar

-The Ruta del Mar is located on Cabo Punta Banda, 15 minutes south of Ensenada in Baja California, Mexico.
+Lucky Tree Ranch is situated on the Ruta del Mar, located on Cabo Punta Banda, 15 minutes south of Ensenada in Baja California, Mexico.
 This compact, yet diverse natural area, offers so much to visitors and locals alike.
 Imagine the Pacific Ocean encircled by a ring of pristine beaches and rugged cliffside mountains.

 From November through June gray whales make their annual 3000 mile birthing and mating migration down the west coast of the North American continent from British Columbia, Canada, to the middle of the Baja Peninsula along Mexico's west coast.
 Their southbound trek is usually further offshore, but, in spring and summer, the mothers safely lead their calves close to shore on their return to colder north coast waters.
 This presents many opportunities to see gray whales, and other whale species from onshore.